ream88/docker.local/README.md

     oznu/homebridge
   ```

-  Homebridge is used to make some appliances in my apartment HomeKit ready:
+  Homebridge is used to enable several appliances in my apartment to be compatible with HomeKit:

   - Nuki Smart Lock using <https://github.com/ream88/homebridge-nuki-latch>.
   - Two [ceiling lights](https://amzn.to/3iQLGHk) controlled using